-An experience of her childhood influenced her throughout her career: sitting on the edge of a stream, she had been fascinated by the changing reflections of light on the water and had dreamed of painting this light.
+An experience from her childhood influenced her throughout her career: sitting by a stream, she had been fascinated by the changing reflections of light on the water and had dreamed of painting that light.
 This love of light permeates all his work and, for Bang Hai Ja, light is life, love and hope, it shines but can also be seen with the eyes of the heart.
-Viewed as the principle of the universe, it must indeed spring from the heart of the works.
+Seen as the principle of the universe, it must indeed spring from the heart of works.

-This great artist explains her way of working: she only uses natural pigments that she applies to a Korean mulberry paper.
-It begins by crumpling this paper (both very absorbent and very resistant) in different ways depending on the desired effect; she then applies the colors by superimposing the layers and even uses the back of the sheet to create a greater depth.
+This great artist explained to us her way of working: she only uses natural pigments that she applies on a Korean mulberry paper.
+She begins by crumpling this paper (both very absorbent and very resistant) in different ways depending on the desired effect; she then applies the colors in layering layers and even uses the underside of the sheet to create more depth.

 The realization of stained glass for the chapter house of Chartres Cathedral crowns a lifetime of research.

 His works shine with light as it shines with intense inner brilliance.